 In today’s world, there are several major factors driving change:

-- The environment we live in has a much higher level of uncertainty associated with it which makes it very difficult, if not impossible to develop detailed plans prior to the start of a project in many situations
+- The environment we live in today has a much higher level of uncertainty associated with it.
+That makes it very difficult, if not impossible, to develop detailed plans prior to the start of a project

 - Solutions are more complex and are much more difficult to design and optimize